Psykotikism/Mutant_Tanks/INFORMATION.md

 			// "minute" - 1 minute
 			// "forever" - 99999 seconds
 			"Gravity Duration"			"5"

+			// The Mutant Tank's gravity flags.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Add up numbers together for different results.
+			// --
+			// Minimum: 0
+			// Maximum: 31
+			// --
+			// 0 OR 31: All flags.
+			// 1: Require line-of-sight (LOS) flag.
+			// 2: Use angle pushes flag.
+			// 4: No distance falloff flag.
+			// 8: Push players.
+			// 16: Push physics.
+			"Gravity Flags"				"8"

 			// The Mutant Tank's gravity force.
 			// Note: This setting can be overridden for specific players.